Bellis vs. Bellis

 Provisions

-• Civil Code, Article 1039 — This article, which states that the capacity to succeed is governed by the law of the nation of the decedent, was cited by the Court as further proof of the legislative intent to apply the nationality principle in succession.
+- Article 1039, Civil Code — Capacity to succeed is governed by the law of the nation of the decedent.
+Cited as further legislative intent that national law governs succession.